blazethrower320/CS309-CampusConnect/README.md

         Returns: <br>
             ``true`` - If it was successfully changed <br>
             ``false`` - If the user does not exists <br>
-    - Delete | `/users/deleteUser` - Deletes a User from the database
+    - DELETE | `/users/deleteUser` - Deletes a User from the database
         ```json
         {
             "username": "username",